Hardware disease: Prevention

 A rancher or dairy farmer feeds a magnet to each calf at branding; the magnet settles in the rumen or reticulum and remains there for the life of the animal.
+Some magnets have a loop that fits under the cow's tongue so that they can be retrieved.

 The magnet is administered after fasting the cow for 18–24 hours.
 This is most effective if done to the entire herd before the age of one.

 The cow magnet attracts such objects and prevents them from becoming lodged in the animal's tissue.
 While the resultant mass of iron remains in the cow's rumen as a pseudobezoar (an intentionally introduced bezoar), it does not cause the severe problems of hardware disease.

 Cow magnets are widely available from veterinary, feed supply, and scientific supply sources.